cellos51/balatro-gba/CONTRIBUTING.md

 #### VSCode

 [Recommended plugin](https://marketplace.visualstudio.com/items?itemName=xaver.clang-format) from the [documentation](https://clang.llvm.org/docs/ClangFormat.html#visual-studio-code-integration).
 Use `Alt-Shift-F` or `Ctrl-Shift-I` to format your file.
+It is recommended to do this in a separate commit without and review the automatic changes before committing.

 #### Manually